Updated on April 2nd, 2022

 Condenser microphones offer better sensitivity and, in general, have better frequency response.
 That’s why so many professionals prefer to record with them.
-These mics also have a more natural sound and a higher output level.
+These mics ,such as AKG Pro Audio C214, also have a more natural sound and a higher output level.

 They are a bit more fragile and have a more complicated structure than their dynamic counterparts.
 However, if you will be recording in a controlled environment with acoustic treatment on the walls and don’t want to sound like any other radio or podcast host, a condenser mic is the way to go.